-One of the most important tools in restaurant accounting to effectively manage food cost is a Declining Budget.
+One of the most essential tools in restaurant accounting to effectively manage food cost is a Declining Budget.
 When used properly, a Declining Budget can be one of the best tools for stabilizing your costs as well as increasing your cash flow.

 What is a Declining Budget?

-A Declining Budget is used in the restaurant industry to help controllers and operators manage operational costs – more specifically the relationship between sales (revenue) and the amount spent in relation to those sales.
+A Declining Budget is used in the restaurant industry to help controllers and operators manage operational costs – more specifically, the relationship between sales (revenue) and the amount spent in relation to those sales.
 Ultimately a Declining Budget will support management in monitoring variable spending and fluctuating sales (revenue).